-HarborPark is the epicenter of Kenosha’s beautifully redeveloped Lake Michigan shoreline, encompassing 69 acres and offering an abundance of public activities.
+HarborPark - a neighborhood - is the epicenter of Kenosha’s beautifully redeveloped Lake Michigan shoreline, encompassing 69 acres and offering an abundance of public activities.
 Celebration Place at HarborPark’s eastern edge is home to many festivals and events during the summer months and you’ll also find a lakeside promenade, a vintage streetcar line, unique attractions, and much more to enjoy year-round.

 Children enjoy the splash pad area, located south of 56th Street.
 This area was renovated and re-opened in Summer 2013.
 Visitors to it may park in the Southport Marina parking lot, at 57th Street and Third Avenue.
 Its season follows the city pool season: mid June - mid August.
 Contact the City parks department with questions: 262-653-4080.

 The Kenosha Sculpture Walk runs along the harbor and features nearly a dozen inspiring works of art for all to enjoy.
 The Kenosha Community Foundation Arts Fund coordinates the Sculpture Walk—HarborPark.
 The sculptures are fully funded through private donations.
 The 2015-17 exhibit was installed September 1, 2015.
 The sculptures are:

 - “Maelstrom” by Craig Snyder